-While this may help students to ace an exam, it’s placing them at a disadvantage when it comes to real world language application.
+While this may help students ace an exam, it’s placing them at a disadvantage when it comes to real-world language application.
 It impedes any room for practicing critical thinking skills.
-If students merely memorize English, or any other language, they might do well on a grammar test but have trouble producing the most basic English utterances.
+If students merely memorize English or any other language, they might do well on a grammar test but have trouble producing the most basic English utterances.

 Fortunately, there are several teaching methods that go against the bore of memorization and aim to increase student interaction in the classroom.
 Studies show that only through student interaction will second language learners can increase their language proficiency.
 It makes sense, right?
 By interacting in a second language, students will become more interested.
 They will enjoy the process of second language acquisition.

 What exactly is language acquisition, you may ask?
 Basically, it means picking up a language naturally.
 Think about when you were a child.
 How did you learn to speak?